MultiPlan Corporation

 NYSE:MPLN

-$ 1.05
+$ 0.74

-$ 1.05
+$ 0.74

 About MultiPlan

 MultiPlan Corporation provides data analytics and technology-enabled solutions designed to bring affordability, efficiency, and fairness to the U.S. healthcare industry.
+MultiPlan share price history

 The company has evolved both organically and through acquisition into a national organization offering three categories of services:

-Analytics-Based Services: Data-driven algorithms, which detect claims over-charges and either negotiate or recommend fair reimbursement using a variety of data sources and pricing algorithms.
+Analytics-Based Services: a suite of data-driven algorithms and insights that detect claims over-charges and either negotiate or recommend fair reimbursement for out-of-network medical costs using a variety of data sources and pricing algorithms.
+These services are applied prior to the payment of the claim and are often processed within a day of receipt; MultiPlan share price history

-Payment and Revenue Integrity Services: Data, technology, and clinical expertise deployed to identify and remove improper and unnecessary charges before or after claims are paid, or to identify and help restore and preserve underpaid premium dollars.
+Payment and Revenue Integrity Services: data, technology, and clinical expertise deployed to identify and remove improper and unnecessary charges before or after claims are paid, or to identify and help restore and preserve underpaid premium dollars.

 Analytics-Based Services

 The company’s Analytics-Based Services reduce the per-unit cost of claims using data-driven negotiation and/or reference-based pricing methodologies.
-These services generally are used in a solution hierarchy after network services to reduce claims with no available network contract, but also are used standalone.
+These services often are used in a solution hierarchy after MultiPlan's network services to reduce claims with no available network contract, but are also used standalone.
 All of the services in this category leverage the company’s information technology platform, public data sources, and the billions of claims that it has reviewed and are included in its database reflecting both network and out-of-network priced claims, as well as the results of clinical coding analyses.
 They feature proprietary algorithms and machine learning/AI to allow claims to be processed quickly and accurately.

-Financial Negotiation: The company’s financial negotiation services assist Payors with pricing claims from providers with whom neither they nor it have been able to secure a contractual discount.
+Financial Negotiation: The company’s financial negotiation services assist Payors with pricing out-of-network claims from providers with whom neither the Payor nor MultiPlan have been able to secure a contractual discount.
 The company handles these claims on an individual basis and attempt to negotiate with the provider an acceptable payment amount for a specific claim that includes member protections from balance billing.
 Negotiation agreements protect the health plan member from balance billing.
 Approximately half of the successfully negotiated claims are completed in a fully automated manner.
 These claims include those in which the proposed negotiated amount is generated by algorithms and automatically transmitted to the provider’s office, and/or that are electronically accepted and signed by the provider.
-Certain providers also choose to set up an arrangement with the company for pre-determined levels of discount to be automatically deducted on claims that would otherwise be individually negotiated.
+Certain providers also choose to set up an arrangement with MultiPlan for pre-determined levels of discount to be automatically deducted on claims that would otherwise be individually negotiated.
+For those claims that are not automatically negotiated, MultiPlan works directly with the provider's office through the company’s negotiations staff, which is aided by extensive workflow and benchmarking tools.
+Financial negotiation services are used by all types of Payors, most notably Blue Cross and Blue Shield plans, provider-sponsored and independent health plans.
+They are priced at a percentage of savings identified.

 Network-Based Services

-The company’s Network-Based Services reduce the per-unit cost of claims through contracts with over 1.2 million healthcare providers and facilities that establish discounts with member protection from balance billing in exchange for patient steerage and other provider-friendly terms and conditions.
+The company’s Network-Based Services reduce the per-unit cost of claims through contracts with providers and facilities that establish discounts with member protection from balance billing in exchange for patient steerage and other provider-friendly terms and conditions.
 These services generally are used first in a solution hierarchy with members actively steered to participating providers through online and other directories.
-The services leverage the company’s extensive network development, credentialing and data management capabilities, as well as a sophisticated transaction engine that matches rendering provider information on the claim to the correct network contract so the discount can be applied.
+The services leverage the company’s extensive network development, credentialing and data management capabilities, as well as a sophisticated transaction engine that matches rendering provider information on the claim to the applicable network contract so the discount can be applied.
 The company offers a variety of network configurations to support all types and sizes of health plans, generally used as either the primary network, or as a complement to another primary network.

-Primary Networks: For Payors without their own direct contractual discount arrangements with providers, the company’s primary networks serve as the network for the Payor’s commercial or government health plans in a given service area in exchange for a per-employee-per-month (PEPM) rate, or as the Payor’s out-of-area extended primary network in exchange for a percentage of the savings identified.
-The company’s national primary network, branded (Private Healthcare Systems, Inc.) PHCS Network is accredited for credentialing by the National Committee for Quality Assurance.
+Primary Networks: For Payors without their own direct contractual discount arrangements with providers, the company’s primary networks serve as the network for the Payor’s commercial health plans in a given service area in exchange for a PEPM rate, or as the Payor’s out-of-area extended primary network in exchange for a percentage of the savings identified.
+The company’s national primary network, branded PHCS Network, has been continuously accredited for credentialing by the National Committee for Quality Assurance (NCQA) since 2001.
 This provides assurances to employers/plan sponsors and plan members of the quality of providers in the network.
-The company also offers custom development of primary networks, leveraging its extensive network development team and analytic tools, including a tool combining internal provider data with public sources to enable strategic targeting of providers to be contracted.
-Customers of this custom build service include Medicare Advantage and Medicaid health plans seeking assistance with expansion plans or help maintaining the required network adequacy.
+Customers mainly include provider-sponsored and independent health plans; Taft-Hartley plans and TPAs, as it is more cost effective for these Payors to outsource this function than to incur the expense of developing and maintaining their own network of thousands of doctors and hospitals.

 Complementary Networks: The company’s complementary networks provide Payor customers with access to its national network of healthcare providers that offer discounts under the health plan’s out-of-network benefits, or otherwise can be accessed secondary to another network.
-Payors use the network to expand provider choice for consumers, and to achieve contracted reductions with member protections on more claims.
+Payors use the network to expand provider choice for consumers, and to achieve contracted price reductions with member protections on more claims.
 The service is priced based on a percentage of savings identified.
 Customers most commonly include large commercial insurers, property and casualty carriers via their bill review vendors, Taft-Hartley plans, provider-sponsored and independent health plans, and some TPAs.

 Payment and Revenue Integrity Services

 Coordination of Benefits and Subrogation Services (pre- and post-payment): Coordination of Benefits identifies payments that should have been made by a health plan member's other health insurance coverage (for example, if the member's spouse has coverage through another employer-sponsored plan).
 Subrogation Services identify payments made related to an accident that are the responsibility of another responsible third party.
 The services use data, technology and highly experienced staff to identify cases, validate coverage status, report or recover dollars paid in error, and assist with root cause correction to avoid future potential overpayments.
 Subrogation services are also available in a Software-as-a-Service (SaaS) model.
-These services are used by commercial, Medicare Advantage and Managed Medicaid Payors and depending on the service are priced based on a percentage of savings identified and/or recovered, per member per year, or per member with primary coverage identified.
+These services are used by commercial, MA and managed Medicaid Payors and depending on the service, are priced based on a percentage of savings identified and/or recovered, per member per year, or per member with primary coverage identified.

-Growth Strategy
+Strategy

 Markets